moodleou/moodle-qtype_combined/combinable/README.md

 The combined question type features a plug in system to allow you to write code to allow other question types to be embeddedable in a combined question.
-In order to make another question type 'combinable' you have to write some hook classes to tell the combined question type how to use the question types as sub questions.
+In order to make another question type 'combinable' you have to write some hook classes to tell the combined question type how to use the question types as sub-questions.

 Where we look for hook classes
 ==============================